R3Conclave/conclave-samples/conclave-cloud-auction/README.md

 We will write and upload two functions to the conclave cloud.
 1. Which lets users submit their bids.
-2. Which lets users calculate the auction winners.
-Once uploaded, we will execute them by calling the
+2. Which lets users calculate the auction winner.

 Conclave has this concept of project which is basically a collection of multiple services.
 As of now this just has the conclave function service.